gerrowadat/log.andvari.net/content/mttr.md

 ### Doing it The Bestest

-When I talk to teams about the point of incident management (primarily retrospectives), I generally say that the point of doing them is twofold.
+When I talk to teams about the point of good incident management (primarily retrospectives), I generally say that the point of doing them is twofold.
 That is:

 #### Avoiding Repeats